At-Home Therapy Techniques: Simple Practices for Coping and Healing

 How to Journal for Emotional Health

-2. Use prompts if you’re stuck.
-For example, "What am I feeling right now?" or "What do I want to release?"
+3. Use prompts like, “What am I feeling right now?” or “What do I need to release?”

 Why It Works